swing-left/se-take-home-test/README.md

 - Is the code clean and accessible to others?
 - Does the code elegantly handle edge case conditions?

+Based on these standards, we will select candidates to move to the next interview stage.
+If selected, you should expect specific technical questions about your test.
+We will be interested in the technical tradeoffs you made, the challenges you faced and what you would choose to do differently with additional time.

+### Queries or Concerns

+If you have any questions at all, feel free to reach out to [patrick@swingleft.org](mailto:patrick@swingleft.org)

 ### Time Limit

 The purpose of the test is not to measure the speed of code creation.
-Feel free to let us know when you would like to start the test.
-Try to finish roughly within 72 hours of your initial start time but extra allowances are fine and it will not be strictly penalized.
+Try to finish roughly within 72 hours of your initial start time but extra allowances are fine and will not be strictly penalized.

 ## Frontend Test